replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/02-customize-for-your-app/assignment.md

 yq -i '.spec.chart.chartVersion = "0.6.1"' release/slackernews-chart.yaml
 ```

-You need to edit both files to assure that the appliance refers to the current
+You need to edit both files to ensure that the appliance refers to the current
 chart.
 You also need to repackage you're Helm chart and make sure your old
 package isn't still in the release directory.